-EXIST is a support program of the Federal Ministry of Economics and Technology (BMWi) aimed at improving the entrepreneurial environment at universities and research institutions and at increasing the number of technology and knowledge based business start-ups.
+EXIST is a support program of the Federal Ministry of Economics and Energy (BMWi) aimed at improving the entrepreneurial environment at universities and research institutions and at increasing the number of technology and knowledge based business start-ups.
 The EXIST program is part of the German government’s “Hightech Strategy for Germany” and is co-financed by funding of the European Social Fund (ESF).

 The EXIST program includes three program lines:

 1. The EXIST program line "Culture of Entrepreneurship" supports projects at universities to build up an infrastructure for providing skills and support for technology and knowledge-based innovative ventures.
-In support of these activities, universities receive an allowance from the German Federal Ministry of Economics and Technology over a three-year period.
+In support of these activities, universities receive an allowance from the German Federal Ministry of Economics and Energy over a three-year period.

 The projects may include measures geared towards the following activities: